Marble Adhesive

 Problems with mastic adhesives on marble

-Just like epoxy, mastic adhesives also have many problems when being used as an adhesive on marble.
+Just like epoxy, mastic adhesives also have many problems when used as an adhesive on marble.
 Listed below are the main problems of mastic adhesives.

 - The main problem with mastic adhesive is that the bond is weak in the first place.
 A mastic adhesive might be suitable at sticking light items indoors but will fail at more heavy duty applications.